nRF24/RF24/docs/migration.md

 persistent on pipe 0 if the user code also set an RX address to pipe 0.
-This bug would surface when switching between RX mode and TX mode (via `RF24::startListening()` and `RF24::stopListening()` respectively) or after `RF24::stopConstCarrier()`.
+This bug would surface when switching between RX mode and TX mode (via `RF24::startListening()` and `RF24::stopListening()` respectively) or after `RF24::stopConstCarrier()` (if `RF24::isPVariant()` returns `true`).

-As a result the TX address has to be cached on the `RF24` instance.
+The solution is to cache the TX address on the `RF24` instance.
-Consequently, this solution does not fit well with the traditional order of setting up the radio.
+Consequently, this solution did not fit well with the traditional order of functions used to set up the radio's TX or RX mode.

 By overloading `RF24::stopListening(const uint8_t*)`, we are able to ensure proper radio setup without requiring certain functions are called in a certain order.